HaxeFoundation/neko/README.md

 | mbed TLS                                | all         | libmbedtls-dev                                            |
 | GTK+2                                   | Linux       | libgtk2.0-dev                                             |

 On Windows, CMake will automatically download and build the libraries in the build folder during the build process.
-On Mac/Linux, you should install them manaully to your system before building Neko, or use the `STATIC_DEPS` CMake option, which will be explained in [CMake options](#cmake-options).
+However, you need to install [Perl](http://www.activestate.com/activeperl) manually because OpenSSL needs it for configuration.
+On Mac/Linux, you should install the libraries manaully to your system before building Neko, or use the `STATIC_DEPS` CMake option, which will be explained in [CMake options](#cmake-options).

 ### Building on Mac/Linux